unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check-faq.md

 ## Can users attach the same unique ID to several wallets/domains?

-No. The Persona ID is associated with a single NFT domain.
+No. The Persona ID is associated with a single web3 domain.

 ## Can users transfer their Humanity Check to another domain?